ReadAlongs/Studio-Web/README.md

 #### Understanding where the components come from when you run locally

-When you run `nx serve Studio-Web`, that process is actually serving all the files needed by the Studio-Web application, and it's able to import `web-component` and `ngx-web-component` as it needs them, making them visible to that application as needed.
+When you run `nx serve Studio-Web`, that process is actually serving all the files needed by the Studio-Web application, and it's able to import `web-component` and `ngx-web-component`, providing them to the application as needed.

 However, `web-component` requires a build in order to have the .js files generated and available to serve or import.
 In the instructions above, we actually show two methods you can use: